sammuelyee/docs/faqs.md

 ### Why have the size of my tables increased after uploading them to CartoDB?

-This happens for several reasons.
  First and foremost, a database table has a lot more storage considerations than a CSV.
 For example, indexes.
 It is also important to consider that the actual way that data is stored on disks is optimized for lookup and retrieval speed over storage space.
-A CSV is made so you can optimally store data - you open it, load it all into a program for a limited amout of time while you edit it, then save it, and be done.
+A CSV is made so you can optimally store data - you open it, load it all into a program for a limited amount of time while you edit it, then save it, and are done.
 The database has things like data types, etc.

-### Can I synchronize my tables in real-time?
+### Can I synchronize my datasets in real time?

 <p class="wrap-border"><img src="{{ '/img/layout/faqs/force-sync.png' | prepend: site.baseurl }}" alt="Can I synchronize my tables in real time" /></p>

-By using the feature of sync tables, the shortest automatic syncing interval is 1 hour, but you can force a manual synchronization each 15 minutes.
+By using the sync dataset feature, the shortest automatic syncing interval is 1 hour, but you can force a manual synchronization each 15 minutes.

-### I have a sync table, how can I modify the column types?
+### I have a sync dataset, how can I modify the column types?

-When you are working with a sync table, your data is not editable while your table is still connected to the source.
-If you need your columns to have some specific data type, you can achieve that by using an SQL query that casts your columns to the type you need to use.

-The following query works by selecting all the columns you need and casting the ones you need to change the type using the syntax: `CAST (column_name as type)`.
+When you are working with a synced dataset, your data is not editable while your dataset is still connected to the source.
+If you need your columns to have a specific data type, you can use the following query.
+It selects only the columns you need from your original dataset.
+You can change their type using the syntax: `CAST (column_name as type)`.

 Notice that the different types that you can use to cast your columns are: text, int, date, or boolean.

 {% highlight sql %}
-SELECT cartodb_id, the_geom_webmercator, the_geom, CAST (number_column AS text), CAST (text_column as int) FROM tablename
+SELECT cartodb_id, the_geom_webmercator, the_geom, CAST (_number_column_name_ AS _text__), CAST (_text_column_ as _int_) FROM tablename
 {% endhighlight %}

-Alternativelly, you can also use the syntax `column_name::type`, which could be specially useful when casting date columns:
+Alternatively, you can also use the syntax `column_name::type`, which could be especially useful when casting date columns:

 {% highlight sql %}
 SELECT cartodb_id, the_geom_webmercator, the_geom, my_date_column::timestamp FROM tablename